liubinbin/reading-and-writing/README.md

-# jdk-src-learning
+# src-reading
-write something to record what is learnt from reading jdk src
+some analyses and impressions after reading some src.